quatronostro/com.LinkedinProject/README.md

 # com.LinkedinProject
 This project is an automation solution for tracking my job applications on LinkedIn using Java, Gradle, Cucumber and Google Sheets API.
+You can use for tracking your job applications, just follow the instructions.

 ## Project purpose
 I am currently looking for a new job and I want to keep track of all the applications I send on LinkedIn.
 I used to enter the details of each application manually on a Google Sheets document, but I found this process tedious and time-consuming.
 Therefore, I decided to create an automation program that can fill in the Google Sheets document for me based on the information I provide on LinkedIn.